 Best cashback credit card

-• Cashback: 5% cashback on purchases (up to £125) for the first five months of Cardmembership.
-You must apply for the card between by 9 April 2024 to receive the offer.
-Cashback rate falls to 0.5% after the five months ends, then rises to 1% once you spend £10,000.
+- Cashback: 5% cashback on purchases (up to £125) for the first five months of cardmembership, if you have not held a personal American Express card within the previous 24 months.
+Cashback rate falls to 0.5% after the five months end, then rises to 1% once you spend £10,000.
 Minimum annual spend of £3,000 to qualify for cashback.
 Cashback credited to card balance after 12 months

-• Why we like it: American Express is known for its market-beating rewards schemes and this card does not disappoint, combining attractive cashback and rewards without the high annual fees attached to some of its other cards.
+- Why we like it: American Express is known for its market-beating rewards schemes and this card does not disappoint, combining attractive cashback and rewards without the high annual fees attached to some of its other cards.
 If you are happy to switch cards after one year, check out the American Express Preferred Rewards Gold card as the £195 fee is currently waived for the first year.
+You can read more on the Amex site here.

 Read about the best cashback and reward credit card options in our article 'Which are the best cashback credit cards UK?'